5 min read

 Reduced new order creation time by ~40%, 100% of trainees completed their first draft order in 30 minutes.

-Before jumping into design, I first analyzed Real Gem’s unique positioning and sales goals.
+Real Gem’s has its unique positioning and sales goals.

 Position